jkim-012/service-booking-app/README.md

 ## 🏢 Business Management
 - **Register Business:** Service providers can register their businesses.

-- **Update Business Information:** Business can modify their business details.
+- **Update Business Information:** Business ownsers can modify their business details.
   - Update Business Address: Address includes province, city, street, postal code.
   - Update Business Active Status: If business active status is active, customers can book.
   - Update Business Open Status: If the business is currently operating or not.
   - Update Business Hours: Hours include open hour and close time.
   - Edit Other Basic Information: Basic information includes name, description, phone number.

-- **Delete Store:** Store owners can remove their business from the platform.
+- **Delete Store:** Business owners can remove their business from the platform.

 - **Read Business Details:** Anyone can read a business’ information.